 The Covid-19 pandemic caused a reversal of previous trends in public finances and the external sector.
 After several years of prudent fiscal policies, the government deficit deepened to 5.8 per cent of GDP in 2020 due to increased spending to finance the Covid-19 response.
-On top of that, the fall of output and currency depreciation led to an increase in public debt from 50.3 per cent in 2019 to 60.8 per cent in 2020.
-The current account deficit turned into a strong surplus of 3.4 per cent of GDP in 2020, supported by low prices of imported hydrocarbons, reduced spending on travel abroad and an increase in the primary income surplus.
+On top of that, the fall of output and currency depreciation led to an increase in public debt from 50.3 per cent in 2019 to 60.8 per cent in 2020, supported by low prices of imported hydrocarbons, reduced spending on travel abroad and an increase in the primary income surplus.
 As a result, foreign reserves rose from US\$ 25.3 billion in December 2019 to US\$ 29.1 billion in December 2020, equal to 4.8 months of future import coverage.
 Reserves were boosted further in September 2021 by the new International Monetary Fund Special Drawing Rights allocation of US\$ 2.7 billion, which fully compensated for the undisbursed remaining part of the Stand-By Arrangement (SBA) programme.